mustafar/nh-recipes/content/blog/lehsun-mirch-instant-achaar/index.md

 ---
 title: Lehsun Mirch Instant Achaar
 date: 2020-07-16T21:56:33.783Z
-description: Green Chili pickle cooked in Garlic and Mustard oil
+description: Green chile pickle cooked with garlic in mustard oil
 ---

 # Ingredients

-* Green chillies - 100 gms ( cut into 1"pieces)
+- 100g Green chiles, cut into 1 inch pieces
-* Garlic :- enough to make 2 tbsp paste
+- Garlic, enough to make 2 tbsp paste
-* Mustard Oil :- 2 1/2 tbsp
+- 2½ tbsp mustard oil
-* Haldi(turmeric) powder:- 1/2 tsp
+- ½ tsp turmeric (_haldi_) powder
-* Red chilli powder :-1 tsp
+- 1 tsp red chile (_lal mirch_)
-* Kalaunji (nigella seeds) :- 1 tsp (leveled)
+- 1 tsp onion seeds (_kalaunji_), leveled
-* Lemon:- 1 big
+- 1 big lemon
-* Salt to taste.
+- Salt, to taste

- # Method
+# Preperation
-  Heat oil in a pan/wok till it changes its colour, add green chilies and cover for 10 seconds, remove the cover add garlic paste and stir for 10-15 seconds for the raw smell to disappear.
-Add rest of the ingredients and cook on medium heat, after a minute lower the heat a let it simmer for another minute.
+Heat oil in a pan/wok till it changes its colour.
+Add green chiles and cover for 10 seconds, remove the cover, add garlic paste and stir for 10-15 seconds until the raw smell goes away.
+Add rest of the ingredients and cook on medium heat.
+After a minute lower the heat and let it simmer for another minute.
 Turn off the heat.
 Cool and keep in an air tight container.